carlesespunya/rails-appointments/README.md

-# 🚀 Rails + Ralix + Tailwind
+# Appointment Manager

-> Starter Kit to build modern Rails applications fast
+> Appointments Manager for doctors and patients

 Powered by: